We live in the era of big data.

 Finally, the grants management process is no longer a linear process of Program planning, application, review, award and post award management (in that order).
 It’s now a closed loop system where the grants process drives impact, that positive impact delights donors, which in turn, drives future contributions.
 Across this closed loop system, various stakeholders require insight on operational performance, scientific impact, financial performance, intellectual property, grantee career leverage and more.
 These insights can help inform every phase and create an environment of continuous process improvement.

 The ability to easily and accurately measure and report on grant making performance is an organizational necessity.
-Altum Analytics is a cloud-hosted reporting platform that empowers funders to make better decisions daily, creating a truly data-driven organization.
+Altum Analytics is a cloud-hosted reporting platform that provides grants management reporting.
+The tool empowers funders to make better decisions daily, creating a truly data-driven organization.
 The solution comes with pre-defined dashboards to support executive leadership, scientists, and grants managers.
 The tool aggregates and summarizes all your grants data, shows where program dollars are being invested, and quantifies and visualizes the outcomes associated with awards.
 In addition, Altum Analytics includes dashboards on key operational performance areas like grant making efficiency and program cash flow.

 Altum Analytics includes over 100 predefined dashboards and the solution comes bunded with ProposalCentral.

 Not on ProposalCentral?
 For a limited time you can sign up for a free-90 day trial of Altum Analytics that allows you to explore sample reports covering 10 years of ProposalCentral data.

 Want to geek out and talk data?
 Just drop us a line.